-Although the United States, Russia, and China possess the most advanced hypersonic weapons programs, a number of other countries-including Australia, India, France, and Germany-are also developing hypersonic weapons technology.
+Although the United States, Russia, and China possess the most advanced hypersonic weapons programs, a number of other countries-including Australia, India, France, Germany, and Japan-are also developing hypersonic weapons technology.
 Since 2007, the United States has collaborated with Australia on the Hypersonic International Flight Research Experimentation (HIFiRE) program to develop hypersonic technologies.
 The most recent HIFiRE test, successfully conducted in July 2017, explored the flight dynamics of a Mach 8 hypersonic glide vehicle, while previous tests explored scramjet engine technologies.
-In addition to the Woomera Test Range facilities-one of the largest weapons test facilities in the world-Australia operates seven hypersonic wind tunnels and is capable of testing speeds of up to Mach 30.
+HIFiRE's successor, the Southern Cross Integrated Flight Research Experiment (SCIFiRE) program, is to further develop hypersonic air-breathing technologies.
+SCIFiRE demonstration tests are expected by the mid-2020s.
+In addition to the Woomera Test Range facilities-one of the largest weapons test facilities in the world-Australia reportedly operates seven hypersonic wind tunnels and is capable of testing speeds of up to Mach 30.

 India has similarly collaborated with Russia on the development of BrahMos II, a Mach 7 hypersonic cruise missile.
 Although BrahMos II was initially intended to be fielded in 2017, news reports indicate that the program faces significant delays and is now scheduled to achieve initial operational capability between 2025 and 2028.
-Reportedly, India is also developing an indigenous hypersonic cruise missile as part of its Hypersonic Technology Demonstrator Vehicle program and successfully tested a Mach 6 scramjet in June 2019.
+Reportedly, India is also developing an indigenous, dual-capable hypersonic cruise missile as part of its Hypersonic Technology Demonstrator Vehicle program and successfully tested a Mach 6 scramjet in June 2019 and September 2020.
 India operates approximately 12 hypersonic wind tunnels and is capable of testing speeds of up to Mach 13.